 Speech Pathologist Assistants

-In order to be licensed as a speech pathologist assistant, one must have a bachelor's degree from an accredited institution, good moral character, and completed a 225-hour supervised clinical practicum the first 100 of which shall have been obtained through a regionally accredited educational institution or its cooperating programs, or completed a combination of supervised clinical practicum as well as supervised on-the-job training.
+In order to be licensed as a speech-language pathology assistant, one must have a bachelor's degree from an accredited institution, good moral character, and completed a 225-hour supervised clinical practicum the first 100 of which shall have been obtained through a regionally accredited educational institution or its cooperating programsOf the 100 hours obtained through a regionally accredited educational institution, 75 must be through direct patient/client contact.
+No simulation experiences will be accepted.
+The remaining 25 hours may be obtained through observation of assessment and therapy.

-• The speech pathologist supervising a speech pathologist assistant must provide a minimum of 1 clock hour per week of on-site, in-view supervision and a minimum of 1 clock hour per week of alternative supervision.
+- The speech-language pathologist (SLP) supervising a speech pathologist assistant must provide a minimum of 1 clock hour per week of on-site, in-view supervision and a minimum of 1 clock hour per week of alternative supervision.

-• The supervising speech-language pathologist must have a minimum of 1 year of full-time professional speech-language pathology experience following the postgraduate professional/employment experience.
+- The supervising SLP must have a minimum of 1 year of full-time professional speech-language pathology experience following the postgraduate professional/employment experience.

-• The speech-language pathologist supervising a provisional speech pathologist assistant must provide a minimum of 3 clock hours of on-site, in-view supervision per week and a minimum of 2 clock hours of alternative supervision.
+- The SLP supervising a full time speech-language pathology assistant must provide a minimum of 1 clock hour of direct supervision in the primary work setting per week and a minimum of 1 clock hour of indirect supervision per week.

-• The licensed speech-language pathologist may not supervise more than three assistants or provisional assistants.
+- The licensed SLP may not supervise more than three assistants or provisional assistants.

 Speech-Language Pathology Aides

-• Aides are exempted from licensure requirements but must be reported on the annual renewal form.
+- Aides are exempted from licensure requirements but must be reported on the annual renewal form of the SLP.

-• Supervision for speech-language pathology aides must be periodic direct observation by a licensed speech-language pathologist once per month during the initial year.
+- Supervision for speech-language pathology aides must be periodic direct observation by a licensed SLP once per month during the initial year.
+Direct observation in subsequent years shall be established by the supervising SLP on an individual basis but shall be no less than once every three months.

 Audiology